spanishgringo/ga-campaign-tracking/README.md

   * `gaAdWordsID`: Google AdWords GACLID value - this is a value that can be used to later upload CRM conversion data back into AdWords.[https://support.google.com/adwords/answer/2998031] More information about uploading offline conversions into AdWords

 # Other values that can be accessed from the GA cookie
+  * `gaCookie.getFirstVisitTime([destinationFieldName])`: First Date/Time that this visitor came to your website
+  * `gaCookie.getLastVisitTime([destinationFieldName])`: Most recent Date/Time that this visitor came to your website
+  * `gaCookie.getSessionStartTime([destinationFieldName])`: Date/Time that current session started
+  * `gaCookie.getSessionVisits([destinationFieldName])`: Total number of sessions that this visitor has made to your site
+  * `gaCookie.getNumberCampaigns([destinationFieldName])`: Total number of different campaigns that this visitor has used to visit your site
+  * `gaCookie.getGAVisitorID([destinationFieldName])`: Unique GA Visitor ID
+  * `gaCookie.getCustomVar(customVarNum [, destinationFieldName])`: Custom variables are not always persisted in the GA cookie.
+It depends on the custom variable's scope.
+The custom variable is accessible if it is a session-level scoped custom variable.
+Page-level scoe custom variables only appear during the page view where the custom variable was set.
+Visitor level custom variables are set one time and then tracked via the visitorID on the backend

 ## License